-Knowing what is true; certainly is conducive to help a person be happy.
+Knowing what is true; certainly is conducive to help a person be (glad) colloquial happy.
 The old adage ‘ignorance is bliss,’ certainly is not meant for true happiness.
-Sometimes it is not prudence to divulge certain things; but certainly not case in being party to complacency, apathy, or omission, especially to the degree of harmfulness to another or others.
+Sometimes it is not prudent to divulge certain things; but certainly not case in being party to complacency, apathy, or omission, especially to the degree of harmfulness to another or others.

 Philosophy itself reveals a lot of true objective compassionate ideas.
 What are some of the elements or tenets of truth, especially leading to where this leads to helping others with all we are able?
-Most people are not mentally challenged and have a mind.
+Most people, also mentally challenged, have a mind.
 Philosophy has tenets of intellectual virtues.
-This was explored by Aristotle and others.
+This was explored by Plato and others.
 Thomas Aquinas explored these also. (two sources: A Wikipedia article on intellectual virtue. and Catholic Culture article on Aristotle/Aquinas Intellectual Virtue)

 What are the five intellectual virtues given by the above sources?

-- Wisdom intuitive awareness of highest truth and causes.
+- Wisdom awareness of highest truth and causes;- whereby the common good, for example of children is paramount.

 - Understanding habitual knowledge of self-evident truth.